Eight killed in clashes near Yemen Interior Ministry

 A Yemeni official said the governor of the oil-producing province of Maarib, where the Carabinieri officer is being held, was mediating with the abductors for his release.

 Disgruntled tribesmen often bomb oil and gas pipelines and kidnap foreigners as a way to press demands on authorities.
-The hostages are usually freed unharmed.
+The kidnapees are usually freed unharmed.

-(Reporting by Mohammed Ghobari; Writing by Rania El Gamal and Isabel Coles; Editing by Sami Aboudi, Robin Pomeroy and Peter Graff)
+(Reporting by Mohammed Ghobari; Writing by Rania El Gamal and Isabel Coles; Editing by Sami Aboudi and Robin Pomeroy)